sxtnkyl/sxtnkyl/README.md

 # <p align="center"> Hello, visitors! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"></p>

-My name is Kyle Sexton- a motivated, self-taught, web developer looking for the next step in my programming career.
-I love creating unique experiences and helpful tools with React and Nodejs.
+My name is Kyle Sexton- a motivated, self-taught, Frontend Engineer.
+I love creating unique experiences and helpful tools with React and AWS services.

-I currently reside in Atlanta, GA, and come from an atypical career background.
-I’m a former geologist, with 5 years of engineering consulting experience, having specialized in geophysics and environmental remediation.
+I currently reside in Atlanta, GA, and come from an atypical software background.
+I’m a former geologist who found a passion for web development and now have a Frontend Engineer career focus with React, Nextjs, and AWS services.

 ### <p align="center">Come find me on [LinkedIn](https://www.linkedin.com/in/ksexton91/)!</p>